langfuse/langfuse-java/README.md

 Run `./mvnw release:prepare -DreleaseVersion=` with the version you want to create.
 Push the changes including the tag.

-## Publishing to Maven Central and GitHub Packages
+## Publishing to Maven Central

-This project is configured to publish to both Maven Central and GitHub Packages.
-The GitHub Actions workflow will automatically publish to both repositories when a new tag is pushed.
+This project is configured to publish to both Maven Central.

 ### Required Secrets